ayamada/clan/README.rst

 FAQ
 ---

-My app is too slow on android-real-machine / android実機で超遅い enabling
+My app is too slow on android-real-machine. / android実機で超遅い enabling
    `*warn-on-reflection* <http://clojure.org/java_interop#Java%20Interop-Type%20Hints>`_,
    and insert type specifier. it was used by